strawberryfield/Contemporary_CDV/Templates/README.md

 # Casasoft Contemporary Carte de Visite Tools Script SDK

-In this package are enclosed 2 c# console projects to help in scripts development and testing
+In this package are enclosed 4 c# console projects to help in scripts development and testing
 The projects are:
 - *MontaggioDorsiScriptTest*
 Project to develop scripts for MontaggioDorsi
 - *MontaggioFotoScriptTest*
 Project to develop scripts for MontaggioFoto
+- *CreditCardScriptTest*
+Project to develop scripts for CreditCard
+- *CubettiScriptTest*
+Project to develop scripts for Cubetti